On average, most of us salaried employees are paid monthly and thus we decide more on a monthly basis.

-Projecting and visualizing forward creates the motivation factor to work towards, while monthly fixed automated savings create small successes that makes you stick to the plan.
+Projecting and visualizing forward creates the motivation factor to work towards, while monthly fixed automated savings create small successes that make you stick to the plan.

-Many still lament that a typical flat that cost $350,000 is rather expensive.
-My assessment is that its not cheap (which is what everyone wants, the free lunch) but it is affordable (Kyith: This was first written in 2014 so you can see the difference in prices!).
+Many still lament that a typical flat that cost $350,000 today is considered rather expensive.
+My assessment is that it is not cheap (which is what everyone wants, the free lunch) but it is affordable (Kyith: This was first written in 2014 so you can see the difference in prices!).

 I have to remind friends a few times that if they are thinking of taking 25 years to pay off the mortgage, their outlay is $450,000 due to the interest that they will pay and so the total cost is not $350,000.
 The price to income for this case study comes up to 5.5 times, which is on the high side that I would probably tamper with my future opinion on housing.

-If they project their combine income for 10 years they would realize that they can use 53% of their $840,000 combined income to pay off their $450,000 mortgage + interest.
+If the couple projects their combined income for 10 years they would realize that they can use 53% of their $840,000 combined income to pay off their $450,000 mortgage + interest.

 Projecting common spending and optimizations forward

-The same kind of framing can be carried out to get a better vantage of whether is it worthwhile to make certain life decisions you make.
+The same kind of framing can be carried out so that we get a better vantage view of whether it is worthwhile to make certain life decisions.

-Purchasing a car and spending within this specific item might not look as money draining, but when you tally them up and projecting forward, a $159,000 is not a small sum.
+Purchasing a car and spending on certain specific items might not look as money-draining, but when you tally up the total and project forward, a $159,000 is not a small sum.

 Would spending $2,000 less yearly on vacation help you satisfy some other goals that you value more?